aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MD to WORDML" h2="Render MD to WORDML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to WORDML</h2>

+The MD file format is a popular format for storing and sharing documents.
+It is widely used in the software development industry, as it is a lightweight and easy to use format.
+However, the MD file format is not compatible with many other applications, such as Microsoft Word.
+Therefore, it is often necessary to convert MD files to a more compatible format, such as WORDML.

+<h2>How Aspose.Total Helps for MD to WORDML Conversion</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that enables C++ developers to easily convert MD files to WORDML.
+The library consists of two components: Aspose.PDF for C++ and Aspose.Words for C++.

+The first step in the conversion process is to use Aspose.PDF for C++ to convert the MD file format to DOC.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert MD files to DOC.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MD to WORDML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MD file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to WORDML.
+The second step is to use Aspose.Words for C++ to export the DOC file to WORDML.
+This advanced Word Document Processing API provides a range of features for manipulating Word documents, including the ability to export DOC files to WORDML.

+Overall, Aspose.Total for C++ makes it easy for C++ developers to convert MD files to WORDML in just two simple steps.
+The library provides a comprehensive set of features for manipulating both PDF and Word documents, making it an ideal choice for file format automation.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}